SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/ProjectDocument.md

   - The players can take damage in two cases:
       1. Collision from an enemy projectile
+         - It checks the playerID field of the projectile to correctly register if it was an enemy attack.
+         - Initially, the projectile would bounce off the player and it wouldn't register as a collision.
+I removed Health as a game object and added it as a component to Player instead.
-      2. The player's proximity to a planet
+      3. The player's proximity to a planet
          - In [Update()](https://github.com/SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/blob/6a1ac0aa94ac47e06293623e1a71a3e0aaf3677c/Assets/Scripts/PlayerHealth.cs#L34), the player continously takes damage until they are no longer within the minimum distance threshold.
          - In [TakeOrbitDamage(float distance)](https://github.com/SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/blob/6a1ac0aa94ac47e06293623e1a71a3e0aaf3677c/Assets/Scripts/PlayerHealth.cs#L60-L67), the damage taken is determined by a distance and damage factor:
              - As the player gets closer to the planet, it takes more damage.
 The distance factor is calculated by (1 - distance/orbitRadius)^2.